 You can save the current state of a VM file system or user data by creating a snapshot of a volume.
 A snapshot of a boot volume may be useful, for example, before updating VM software.
 If anything goes wrong, you will be able to revert the VM to a working state at any time.
 A snapshot of a data volume can be used for backing up user data and testing purposes.

-- To create a consistent snapshot of a running VM’s volume, the guest tools must be installed in the VM, as described in Installing guest tools.
+To create a consistent snapshot of a running VM’s volume, the guest tools must be installed in the VM.
 The QEMU guest agent included in the guest tools image automatically quiesces the filesystem during snapshotting.

 Select a volume and open the Snapshots tab on its right pane.